Skip to main content

 Where Vouchers Appear

 Vouchers are not part of the CMS page structure.
-Configure where they appear using the customZones option:
+Configure where they appear using the customZones option.
+Each entry is one voucher zone bound to a single page, with an optional filter selecting which vouchers it shows and an optional title:

 customZones: {